gokiburikin/gkbrkn_noita/README.md

 ## Legendary Wands
 Legendary wands can rarely be found in place of normal altar wands.
 These wands are specifically crafted builds that may or may not be editable.

+- **Alchemic Lance**: Convert local materials at a cost.
+- **Endless Alchemy**: Free chaotic transmutation.
+Maybe you'll strike gold?
+- **Magic Popcorn**: Magical gravity-defying popcorn.
+- **Matra Magic**: Rapid-fire enemy seeking lasers.
+- **Noitius**: A powerful volley of basic spells in a pleasing formation.
+- **Pocket Black Hole**: A black hole that goes wherever you do.
+- **Spirit Familiar**: Summon a powerful explosive familiar that seeks out your enemies and latches onto them.
+- **Tabula Rasa**: A powerful wand with no natural mana recharge speed.
+Make your wildest dreams come true.
+- **Telefragger**: A triggered triple cast teleport casted damage buffed teleport projectile.
+Shoot it near enemies to telefrag them.
 - **Wormhole**: A two-way teleport with a short delay between them.
 Useful for peeking around corners, getting into otherwise blocked spaces checking through thin walls, or temporarily escaping a dangerous situation.
-- **Telefragger**: A triggered triple cast teleport casted damage buffed teleport projectile.
-Shoot it near enemies to telefrag them.

 ## Random Start
 Options to start runs with random changes.
 All of these can be used separately or together.